- Online Training

 Baseball is an enigmatic sport; while it is relatively low-impact (it does not possess the collisions of football), it certainly has its share of considerations that make the training process for the sport quite complex.

-Thus, baseball players can often be a challenge to handle in the weight room.
+Thus, strength training for baseball players can often be a challenge in the weight room.
 Too aggressive for some, and your program is labeled “a football-type workout”, yet less aggressive may leave much to be desired in terms of progression, both undesirable outcomes.

 Some strength coaches working in the high school or collegiate setting may tend to shy away from working with baseball.
 While this sport can be challenging at times, a coach armed with the knowledge of what makes the demands of baseball different than other sports (and in the many ways the demands are not much different at all) can build enough trust with his or her players to earn their buy-in.
-Thus, the purpose of this three-article series is to provide a high school or collegiate coach – one who may not possess a large knowledge-base of the demands of baseball – with the information necessary to positively impact their team.
+Thus, the purpose of this series is to provide a high school or collegiate coach - one who may not possess a large knowledge-base of the demands of baseball - with the information necessary to positively impact their team with an effective baseball weight training program.

 Spend any time around a ball-field or near amateur players and it won’t take long for you to hear the phrase “sport-specific training”.
 While there are certainly grounds for parents, players, and coaches to want sport-specific training (in reality, all strength and conditioning professionals aim to create training that considers the uniqueness of their sport), often times these same people misunderstand what that actually means, which can lead to skewed expectations for training.